Simple Kidney Cysts

 Simple kidney cysts are often first found with an imaging test that was done for another reason.
 Your healthcare provider will perform a medical history.
-He or she will ask about your recent symptoms and past medical problems.
+They will ask about your recent symptoms and past medical problems.
 You’ll also need a physical exam.

 - Kidney ultrasound

-- Kidney CT (computed tomography, if more detail about the cyst is needed)
+- Kidney CT scan (if more detail about the cyst is needed)

-- Kidney MRI (magnetic resonance imaging, if the nature of the cyst is still unclear)
+- Kidney MRI (if the nature of the cyst is still unclear)